lightningnetwork/lnd/docs/code_contribution_guidelines.md

 initial [Version 1 Specification](https://medium.com/@lightningnetwork/lightning-network-meeting-on-interoperability-and-specifications-ea49e47696a4).
 Once the specification is finalized, it will be the most up-to-date comprehensive document explaining the Lightning Network.
-As a result, it will be recommened for newcomers to read first in order to get up to speed.
+As a result, it will be recommended for newcomers to read first in order to get up to speed.

 <a name="DevelopmentPractices" />